Updated: Sep 30, 2021

 Performing strength training, aerobics, walking or other forms of physical activity can modify hormone levels in a way that reduces the risk of disease and protects muscle mass during the aging process.

-Get started with movement again and join a 4U Pilates Movement Class, with extra online and workbook support designed by expert Zoisa Holder
+Get started with movement again and join a 4U Pilates Movement Class, with extra online and workshop support in our Midlife Champions Course designed by expert Zoisa Holder